-Kress gives higher ed grants in art conservation, European art through the 1800s, and technology-related art history initiatives.
-Its consistent support of individuals makes it a major player for art history scholars.
+Kress offers higher education grants in art conservation, European art through the 1800s, and technology-related art history initiatives.

 While the Lilly Endowment is well known for its support of campus business programs and nonprofits focused on increasing higher ed access for minorities, its Christianity-oriented religion grantmaking focus is also a major source of funding for higher ed organizations.